Ebazhanov/linkedin-skill-assessments-quizzes/html/html-quiz.md

 #### Q6.
 When is the `<link>` tag used?

 - [ ] when linking style sheets, JavaScript, and icons for mobile apps
-- [ ] when linking style sheets, favicons, and preloading assets
+- [x] when linking style sheets, favicons, and preloading assets
-- [x] when linking style sheets and favicons
+- [ ] when linking one webpage to another
 - [ ] when linking style sheets, external URLs, and favicons

 #### Q7.
 The "value" attribute is associated with which set of tags?